How next-generation threat protection counters DDoS attacks...

 Next-generation technology can be integrated easily into network architectures of any size, and interact with custom or third-party detection solutions.
 Some also provide robust support for best-in-class third-party security service integration, and can be utilised in blacklists, whitelists and other rule sets.

-To ensure that data centre resources remain available, high performance and sophisticated features are provided in the most efficient hardware form factors, to mitigate the largest and most complex DDoS attacks.
+To ensure that data center resources remain available, high performance and sophisticated features are provided in the most efficient hardware form factors, to mitigate the largest and most complex DDoS attacks.

 The combination of high performance in a small form factor results in lower operating expenditure through significantly lower power usage, reduced rack space, and lower cooling requirements.